Are These Construction Stocks Undervalued Right Now?

 Luckily, Zacks has developed its own Style Scores system in an effort to find stocks with specific traits.
 Value investors will be interested in the system's "Value" category.
 Stocks with both "A" grades in the Value category and high Zacks Ranks are among the strongest value stocks on the market right now.

-One company value investors might notice is KB Home (KBH).
-KBH is currently sporting a Zacks Rank of #1 (Strong Buy), as well as an A grade for Value.
-The stock has a Forward P/E ratio of 3.87.
-This compares to its industry's average Forward P/E of 6.03.
-KBH's Forward P/E has been as high as 9.04 and as low as 3.87, with a median of 6.28, all within the past year.
+One stock to keep an eye on is Lennar (LEN).
+LEN is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock is trading with a P/E ratio of 6.10, which compares to its industry's average of 6.29.
+LEN's Forward P/E has been as high as 10.92 and as low as 5.74, with a median of 7.57, all within the past year.

-Investors will also notice that KBH has a PEG ratio of 0.23.
-This popular figure is similar to the widely-used P/E ratio, but the PEG ratio also considers a company's expected EPS growth rate.
-KBH's PEG compares to its industry's average PEG of 0.43.
-Over the past 52 weeks, KBH's PEG has been as high as 0.44 and as low as 0.14, with a median of 0.37.

-Another valuation metric that we should highlight is KBH's P/B ratio of 1.16.
-The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 1.40.
-KBH's P/B has been as high as 1.71 and as low as 1.15, with a median of 1.34, over the past year.
+Another notable valuation metric for LEN is its P/B ratio of 1.44.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks attractive against its industry's average P/B of 1.46.
+LEN's P/B has been as high as 1.78 and as low as 1.33, with a median of 1.58, over the past year.

-Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-KBH has a P/S ratio of 0.63.
-This compares to its industry's average P/S of 0.69.

-Finally, investors should note that KBH has a P/CF ratio of 6.08.
-This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
-KBH's P/CF compares to its industry's average P/CF of 7.77.
-Within the past 12 months, KBH's P/CF has been as high as 13.29 and as low as 6.06, with a median of 8.67.
+Finally, our model also underscores that LEN has a P/CF ratio of 6.51.
+This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 8.14.
+Within the past 12 months, LEN's P/CF has been as high as 11.61 and as low as 6.13, with a median of 8.60.

-Toll Brothers (TOL) may be another strong Building Products - Home Builders stock to add to your shortlist.
-TOL is a # 1 (Strong Buy) stock with a Value grade of A.
+Another great Building Products - Home Builders stock you could consider is M.D.C.
+(MDC), which is a # 2 (Buy) stock with a Value Score of A.

-Toll Brothers is currently trading with a Forward P/E ratio of 5.35 while its PEG ratio sits at 0.20.
-Both of the company's metrics compare favorably to its industry's average P/E of 6.03 and average PEG ratio of 0.43.
+Shares of M.D.C. currently holds a Forward P/E ratio of 5.02, and its PEG ratio is 0.54.
+In comparison, its industry sports average P/E and PEG ratios of 6.29 and 0.45.

-These are only a few of the key metrics included in KB Home and Toll Brothers strong Value grade, but they help show that the stocks are likely undervalued right now.
-When factoring in the strength of its earnings outlook, KBH and TOL look like an impressive value stock at the moment.
+These are only a few of the key metrics included in Lennar and M.D.C. strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, LEN and MDC look like an impressive value stock at the moment.

 Click to get this free report